iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Apart from these, I explore other academic disciplines.
 I have exposure to most of them.

+Personality: High Achiever, Analytical, Independent Personality.
+Logic, data and fact based decision making.
+Knows and has experience in what it takes to get good at something.
+It can be some sport activity, academic persuit, physical fitness etc. My track record is testament for this.

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements